Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Age of Information Preliminaries

-In FSA, we notice that when more than one sensor chooses the same time slot, all the sensors cannot have a successful update, and it is a power waste for them to send the whole update packet, especially when the duration of an update packet is long.
-To avoid power wastage, intuitively, we can let the sensors send a short control frame to contend for the channel (e.g., a request-to-send frame in the IEEE 802.11 standards \cite{dot11std13}) instead of sending a long data packet directly.
-Afterward, only the successfully contended sensors can access the channel and send update packets.
-As the length of a request frame is typically smaller than that of a data packet, the transmission failure time can also be reduced.
-Motivated by this idea, we put forth a request-then-access (RTA) random access protocol, described in the next section.
-The proposed protocol is connection-based and consists of two phases.
-In the first phase, sensors contend and send update requests to the AP to establish a connection.
-In the second phase, only the sensors that successfully contend in the first phase (i.e., the sensors which have successfully established a connection with the AP) send update packets to the AP in a TDMA manner.
-We show that both high information freshness and high energy efficiency requirements can be satisfied by adequately adjusting the probability of sending an update request in RTA.
+In FSA, when more than one sensor chooses the same time slot, none of the sensors can successfully update and it is a waste of time to send the entire update packet, especially when the update packet duration is long.
+To address this issue, intuitively, we can let the sensors send a short control frame to contend for the channel (e.g., a RTS frame in the IEEE 802.11 standards \cite{dot11std13}) instead of sending a long data packet directly.
+Afterward, only successfully contended sensors can access the channel and send update packets.
+As the length of a request frame is typically smaller than that of a data packet, transmission failure time can be reduced.
+Motivated by this idea, we propose a request-then-access (RTA) random access protocol, described in the next section.